-Boris Johnson's brother resigns from UK government
+UK PM Johnson's brother quits parliament, torn between family loyalty and national interest

 “In recent weeks I’ve been torn between family loyalty and the national interest - it’s an unresolvable tension & time for others to take on my roles as MP (Member of Parliament) & Minister,” he said.

-It was not immediately clear whether he would resign as a Member of Parliament immediately, or simply not stand for re-election.
+The prime minister’s spokesman issued a statement thanking Jo Johnson for his service and adding: “The PM, as both a politician and brother, understands this will not have been an easy matter for Jo.”

 He had been an MP for the Orpington constituency in Kent, south east England, since 2010, serving in several ministerial roles.

 Boris Johnson’s “do or die” Brexit strategy, and his hardline approach to enforcing it, is causing a realignment in the ruling party, with several senior, more pro-European members announcing they will not seek re-election.